apache/flink/docs/apis/batch/libs/ml/cross_validation.md

 In a *k-fold* strategy, the DataSet is split into *k* equal subsets.
 Then for each of the *k* subsets, a `TrainTestDataSet` is created where the subset is the `.training` DataSet, and the remaining subsets are the `.testing` set.

-For each training set, an algorithm is trained and then is evaluated based on the predictions based on the assosciated testing set.
+For each training set, an algorithm is trained and then is evaluated based on the predictions based on the associated testing set.
 When an algorithm that has consistent grades (e.g. prediction errors) across held out datasets we can have some confidence that our approach (e.g. choice of algorithm / algorithm parameters / number of iterations) is robust against overfitting.

 <a href="https://en.wikipedia.org/wiki/Cross-validation_(statistics)#k-fold_cross-validation">K-Fold Cross Validatation</a>

 ### Multi-Random Splits

 The *multi-random* strategy can be thought of as a more general form of the *train-test-holdout* strategy.
-In fact, `.trainTestHoldoutSplit` is simple a wrapper for `multiRandomSplit` which also packages the datasets into a `trainTestHoldoutDataSet` object.
+In fact, `.trainTestHoldoutSplit` is a simple wrapper for `multiRandomSplit` which also packages the datasets into a `trainTestHoldoutDataSet` object.

 The first major difference, is that `multiRandomSplit` takes an array of fractions of any length.
 E.g. one can create multiple holdout sets.
 Alternatively, one could think of `kFoldSplit` as a wrapper for `multiRandomSplit` (which it is), the difference being `kFoldSplit` creates subsets of approximately equal size, where `multiRandomSplit` will create subsets of any size.